One-inflated zero-truncated Poisson and negative binomial regression models: Illustrations

-The estimated ZTNB and OIZTNB models, and the marginal effects from each, are displayed in Table \ref{tab:medpar}.
-A plot of the actual data, as well as the predicted counts from the ZTNB and OIZTNB models, are displayed in Figure \ref{fig:medpar}, where one-inflation is visibly apparent.
-All estimates and standard errors for the parameters and marginal effects change somewhat.
-Most notably is for that of the regressor $died$, whose association to $los$ is linked to one-inflation rather than the mean of the underlying count distribution.
-In addition, under OIZTNB, $white$ is no longer a significant variable according to the Wald test from Section \ref{sec:signifWald} (\textit{p}-value 0.16).
+All estimates and standard errors for the parameters and marginal effects change somewhat between ZTNB and OIZTNB models.
+Most notably is for that of the regressor \texttt{died}, whose association to \texttt{los} occurs through one-inflation rather than through the mean of the underlying count distribution.
+In addition, under OIZTNB, \texttt{white} is no longer a significant variable according to the Wald test from Section \ref{sec:signifWald}, which provides a test statistics of 3.73 and associated p-value of 0.16.

-All estimation and results were generated from the \href{https://rtgodwin.com/oneinfl/}{\texttt{ oneinfl}} package.
-A vignette found at \href{https://rtgodwin.com/oneinfl/}{ rtgodwin.com/oneinfl/} can reproduce all of the results in this section, and illustrates use of the package.